teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ### Reduce heat

 Say what your character does to reduce the **heat** level of the crew and make an action roll.
-Maybe you **Consort** with your friend who's a officer and she arranges for a few incriminating Watch reports to disappear.
-Or maybe you **Command** the fear of the local citizens so they're afraid to snitch.
+Maybe you **Negotiate** with your friend who's a officer and she arranges for a few incriminating Watch reports to disappear.
+Or maybe you **Lead** the fear of the local citizens so they're afraid to snitch.

 Reduce **heat** according to the result: **1-3**: one, **4/5**: two, **6**: three, **critical**: five.